Autistic Dating: Keys For Dating Someone With Autism

 As being single and open to dating isn’t challenging on its own already, dating someone with autism has another set of obstacles a person needs to be aware of.

-Autistic adults range from no interest in romance or dating to highly motivated to pursue romantic relationships.
+Autistic adults just like neurotypical adults can range from no interest in romance or dating to highly motivated to pursue romantic relationships.
 There is no “normal.”

 If you’re interested to learn what you need to know when it comes to autistic dating, you can find the relevant information here.
 Whether you’re seeking advice for yourself, your friend, or your relationship partner, here is what’s important to keep in mind.

 The hardest question to answer when it comes to dating is where to meet.
 If you’re autistic and single, you’ve probably tried going to your favorite bars, yet that rarely produces results.
 Fortunately, there are plenty of other ways to meet someone.

 The best way to start is to think about your daily activities.
 What do you like to do?
 Some people enjoy jogging in the park early morning, while others enjoy taking long train rides home.
 It might be whichever activity comes to mind.
 Start noticing people around you when you’re involved in this activity and find groups on Meetup.com that like this activity!

 For instance, you might notice someone you’d like to meet during your morning jog.
 Or when you look away from your book on the train.
 All of these moments are more suitable to start a conversation with someone rather than in a noisy bar.